Python for Remote Sensing: Analysis, Visualization, and Workflow for Earth Scientists

 Inclusivity

-It is my intent to create a learning environment that is respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
+It is our intent to create a learning environment that is respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 Your suggestions are encouraged and appreciated.